ojiofong/ubiquitous-computing/README.md

 Sunshine - Advanced Android Sample App
 ===================================

-Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
+Synchronizes weather information from OpenWeatherMap on Android Phones, Tablets and Watch face for Android Wear.

+Project includes a wearable module used to build a watch face for Android Wear so users can access weather information at a glance.

 Pre-requisites
 --------------